mhbadiei/Data-Mining-AUT/README.md

-# Data Mining Exercises Repository
+# Data Mining Exercises and Solutions Repository

 Welcome to the Data Mining Exercises repository!
 This repository contains a collection of exercises and questions related to data mining and machine learning concepts.
 These exercises are designed to help you understand and practice various aspects of data mining, from fundamental concepts to practical implementation.